Le Domaine des Fauves

 It took time, courage and perseverance to build and shape this family-sized zoo, which features the world’s biggest cats.

-50 years later, the Domaine des Fauveswelcomes more than 70,000 visitors per year, and is changing in size… Its aim is still the same: to preserve and safeguard, through knowledge!
+More than 50 years later, the Domaine des Fauves is welcoming more and more visitors, and changing dimension… Its will is still the same: preserve and safeguard, thanks to knowledge !

 The Park offers you somefabulous new products!